bartolsthoorn/hopfield-ruby/README.md

 ## TODO
 - Make this a C extension to boost performance
 - Turn the random picking of neurons into pseudo randomness to prevent the same neuron to be propagated over and over again
+- Implement the Storkey learning rule to provide an alternative for the already implemented Hebbian learning rule.
 - Release the examples